 Wildland Fire Assessment

 Wildfires are a fundamental component of most natural ecosystems in the western United States.
-Frequent fires sculpted this landscape and often reset the state-of-the-environment to historic conditions.
+Frequent fires sculpted this landscape and often reset the state-of-the-environment to historical conditions.
 However, historical fire suppression practices, which allowed for excessive fuel accumulations and the proliferation of non-native plant species, have modified these ecosystems so that modern wildfires are more frequent, widespread and catastrophic than ever before.
 Extended periods of drought and continued extension of development into fire-prone areas, particularly in the western United States, has further increased the probability and severity of major wildfires.

 Major wildfires lead to numerous environmental changes including loss of vegetation and ground cover, alteration of soil properties, and the reduction of hillside stability.
 These factors also can change a watershed’s hydrologic response to rain events and can potentially result in post-fire flooding, debris flows, and landslides.